ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 ![]({{site.baseurl}}/assets/images/github-actions-5-completed.png)

-### README.md
+### Documentation and README.md

-Okay great, our tests are passing.
+Okay great, our tests are passing and we have CI.

 Let's add a few items that will help to round out our project.

-It is always a good idea to include some documentation with your project, so I'll add a `README.md`, using markdown syntax.
+It is always a good idea to include some documentation with your project, so we'll add a `README.md`, using markdown syntax.
 Using markdown is a good idea because it will be nicely displayed on both Github and npm.